Deep-frying may not be the healthiest way to prepare food, but if you’re going to do it, you might as well choose the right kind of oil.

 This is an umbrella term for plant-based oils and will likely contain soybean oil, but may also be made from sunflower or safflower oil (or a combination).
-It is neutral-tasting, all-purpose, and great for baking and high-heat frying, while helping to decrease the risk for developing heart diseases.
+It is neutral-tasting, all-purpose, and great for baking and high-heat frying while helping to decrease the risk of developing heart diseases.

 3. Rice Bran Oil

 While this is more expensive than other neutral oils, it has gained popularity for its health benefits and among cooks concerned about GMOs in other types of oil like corn and palm.
 It also has substances that reduce cholesterol and decrease calcium absorption, which might help reduce the formation of certain types of kidney stones.

 4. Safflower Oil